 GRI Standard Description of the indicator Reference in the Management Report, Reports or online Notes GRI 416 Customer Health and Safety 103 Management approach Section 8.8.2 Responsible customer management - Safety throughout the product lifecycle Appendix III: Further information on Sustainability - Ethics and compliance- Regulatory compliance 416-1 Assessment of the health and safety impacts of product and service categories Section 8.8.2 Responsible customer management - Safety throughout the product lifecycle 416-2 Incidents of non-compliance concerning the health and safety impacts of products and services Appendix III: Further information on Sustainability - Ethics and compliance- Regulatory Compliance GRI 417 Marketing and Labeling 103 Management approach Not disclosed Not material 417-1 Requirements for product and service information and labeling Not disclosed Not material 417-2 Incidents of non-compliance concerning product and service information and labeling Not disclosed Not material 417-3 Incidents of non-compliance concerning marketing communications Not disclosed Not material GRI 418 Customer privacy 103 Management approach Section 8.8.2 Responsible management of customers -Management of customer value.
 Customer privacy 418-1 Substantiated complaints concerning breaches of customer privacy and losses of customer data Section 8.8.2 Responsible management of customers -Management of customer value.
-Customer privacy GRI 419 Socioeconomic compliance 103 Management approach 2020 Consolidated Financial Statements - Note 15.2 Lawsuits and Note 22.4 Government and legal proceedings with tax implications 419-1 Non-compliance with laws and regulations in the social and economic spheres 2020 Consolidated Financial Statements - Note 15.2 Lawsuits and Note 22.4 Government and legal proceedings with tax implications
+Customer privacy GRI 419 Socioeconomic compliance 103 Management approach 2020 Consolidated Financial Statements - Note 15.2 Lawsuits and Note 22.4 Government and legal proceedings with tax implications

+Government and legal proceedings with tax implications 419-1 Non-compliance with laws and regulations in the social and economic spheres 2020 Consolidated Financial Statements - Note 15.2 Lawsuits and Note 22.4 Government and legal proceedings with tax implications

-- (1) Information reported only for own personnel. - (2) Information on the supply chain refers exclusively to significant purchases made by the corporate purchasing and procurement department, and excludes purchases of crude oil, gas - (3) The referenced report on payments to public administrations by country has not undergone any verification, and only the overall reasonableness of the payments has been analyzed.
-The information on taxes effectively paid includes payments for liquidity of taxes and duties, not including effective tax returns or surcharges and penalties. - (4) The main material, namely processed crude oil, is broken down. - (5) The overall reasonableness of the data has been verified.
-The data is subject to change once the audits of the emissions at each site and asset under ISO 14064 have been performed. - (6) Qualitative information reported. - (7) The value for biodiversity outside protected areas is not reported. - (g) Scope 3 emissions do not include Upstream transport categories at E&P, nor the fixed asset and investee categories. - (in) Sanctions or warnings derived from breaches of the Code of Ethics are reported. (ii) The information included refers to the number of ICFR controls. - (12) Only information on water withdrawal is reported. - (13) Information on the representation of employees on existing Safety and Health Committees is reported. - (14) Incidents related to violations of rights of indigenous peoples received through the Company's whistleblower channel are reported.
+(1) Information reported only for own personnel.

+(2) Information on the supply chain refers exclusively to significant purchases made by the corporate purchasing and procurement department, and excludes purchases of crude oil, gas and materials.

+(3) The referenced report on payments to public administrations by country has not undergone any verification, and only the overall reasonableness of the payments has been analyzed.
+The information on taxes effectively paid includes payments for liquidity of taxes and duties, not including effective tax returns or surcharges and penalties.

+(4) The main material, namely processed crude oil, is broken down.

+(5) The overall reasonableness of the data has been verified.
+The data is subject to change once the audits of the emissions at each site and asset under ISO 14064 have been performed.

+(6) Qualitative information reported.

+(7) The value for biodiversity outside protected areas is not reported.

+(9) The table to booteness of the potential interpotent.
+(8) Impacts are not reported by type.
+(9) Scope 3 emissions do not include Upstream transport categories at E&P, nor the fixed asset and investee categories.

+(io) Sanctions or warnings derived from breaches of the Code of Ethics are reported. (ii) The information included refers to the number of ICFR controls.

+(12) Only information on water withdrawal is reported.

+(13) Information on the representation of employees on existing Safety and Health Committees is reported.

+(14) Incidents related to violations of rights of indigenous peoples received through the Company's whistleblower channel are reported.